GeorgeTW6060/NovelForge/README.md

 **App not saving**: Ensure your browser allows local storage.
 Check browser settings and privacy/storage permissions.

-**Can't import backup**: Make sure the JSON file was exported from NovelForge.
+**Can't import backup**: Make sure the JSON file was exported from NovelKit.
 The file structure must match the app's data format.

 ## 📄 License